fxdxdex/howto/index.md

 - Type of Order - Market or Limit
 - Amount of Collateral
-- Type of Collateral - ALGO, USDC, USDt
+- Type of Collateral - ALGO, USDC
-- Profits In - USDC, USDt
+- Profits In - USDC
 - Leverage - 1.1 to 30.5x
 - Total Notional Size (Collateral * Leverage) = (This amount - Collateral) would be reserved in the pool's avaliable for securing position.
 - Entry Price